1. Home

 NB Shading depicts varying levels of protection from strongest (darkest) to weakest (no shading)

-Calf rope and tie events are considered to pose the highest risk of injury and distress with ongoing efforts by advocacy groups calling for calf roping to cease.
-A new published paper highlights the importance of sentience in animals and calves specifically, the purpose of animal protection laws and inconsistencies in regulation of calf roping between Australian jurisdictions [1].
+Calf rope and tie events are considered to pose the highest risk of injury and distress with ongoing efforts by advocacy groups calling for calf roping to cease across Australia.
+An Australian study highlights the importance of sentience in animals and calves specifically, the purpose of animal protection laws and inconsistencies in regulation of calf roping between Australian jurisdictions [1].
 The authors concluded that calf roping causes unnecessary harm which raises concerns regarding the adequacy of legal protection for calves in jurisdictions where calf roping is permitted.

 Some effort has been made to develop national welfare standards and guidelines by the rodeo industry.
 To be effective, wherever rodeos occur, these standards will need to be mandatory, contain appropriate provisions and should be strictly enforced in all states/territories to safeguard against serious welfare risks.

-However, irrespective of any tightening of legislation or implementation of mandatory standards, the RSPCA opposes rodeos due to the potential for significant injury, suffering or distress of animals who are used purely for sport and entertainment.
+However, irrespective of any tightening of legislation or implementation of mandatory standards, the RSPCA opposes rodeos due to the inherent risks for significant injury, suffering or distress of animals who are used purely for sport and entertainment.

 References